jeffreytse/dotfiles/README.md

 ```

 All the configuration and scripts needed by myself, proper dotfiles are the
 very heart of an efficient working environment, no more, no less.

-All
-configurations are managed by [Ansible](https://github.com/ansible/ansible).
+All configurations are managed by [Ansible](https://github.com/ansible/ansible),
+it's a little more complex than [GNU Stow](https://www.gnu.org/software/stow/),
+[dotbot](https://github.com/anishathalye/dotbot), but much features rich to
+bootstrap my environment.

+Please NOTE that this project isn't a distro, it's intended for my personal
+usage, and perhaps some inspiration, _not complete duplication_.
+If you see
+something weird or wrong please raise an issue instead.

 ## Setup